saylesss88/nix-blog/content/blog/declarative_dep_inject.md

 }
 ```

-- This defines a reusable NixOS module (`nixosModules.default`) that creates a `dep-inject` option and sets it to include your flakes inputs.
-It automates the process of passing `inputs` to individual modules in your `nixosConfigurations`
+- This code defines a reusable NixOS module (`nixosModules.default`).

-- This allows you to access these dependencies directly from `config.dep-inject`, without the need to explicitly declare them in their argument list (e.g.
-  `{ inputs, pkgs, lib, ... }`) and promotes a more declarative approach moving away from the imperative step of explicitly passing arguments everywhere.
+- This module creates a `dep-inject` option, which is an attribute set
+  containing your flake's inputs and other relevant variables.

+- By importing depInject, configurations automatically gain access to these
+  dependencies.

+#### Benefits of this Approach

+- **Declarative Dependency Flow**: Encourages a more declarative style by
+  accessing dependencies through a well-defined option (`config.dep-inject`)
+  rather than implicit arguments.

+- **Centralized Dependency Management**: Defines dependencies in one place
+  (`flake.nix`), making it easier to manage and update them.

-- The `depInject` module becomes a reusable component that any NixOS configuration within your flake can import this module automatically and gain access to the injected dependencies.
+- **Automatic Availability**: Modules importing the configuration automatically
+  have access to the injected dependencies.

+- **Reduced Boilerplate**: Avoids the need to explicitly include dependency
+  arguments (`{ inputs, userVars, ... }`) in every module.

-Example use:
+##### Example Usage

+Here's a practical example of how this `dep-inject` module is defined and used
+within a `flake.nix`:

 ```nix
 {